Medications That Cause Hair Loss

 4. Hormones, Related drugs, Contraceptives

 Female hormones (estrogen and progesterone) and male hormones (androgens- present in minute amounts) are normally maintained in a delicate balance in women.
-When this balance is disturbed due to normal physiological effects such as menopause and pregnancy, it can negatively effect the hair growth.
+When this balance is disturbed due to normal physiological effects such as menopause and pregnancy, it can negatively affect hair growth.

 The American Hair Loss Association describes the role of testosterone and its product dihydrotestosterone in hair loss in both men and women.
 It also provides a list of low and high- androgen index contraceptives.